pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 ## Review of sparse array software

-As a rule, software that implements sparse matrix support does not implement support for nonzero fill value.
+As a rule, software that implement sparse matrix support do not implement support for nonzero fill value.
 The reason for this is
 twofold: either the application of the software do not require this feature (such as applications from Linear Algebra and Graph theory), or the feature is declared 'not implemented yet'.
-However, software also exists that implements the nonzero fill value support for sparse matrices.
+However, software also exist that implement the nonzero fill value support for sparse matrices.
 In the following, we will review a selection of sparse array software to learn the different approaches to handling the fill value feature (or the lack of it).

 ### Wolfram Language

+Mathematica's
 [SparseArray](https://reference.wolfram.com/language/ref/SparseArray.html)
 has a constructor variant `SparseArray[data,dims,val]` that "yields a sparse array in which unspecified elements are taken to have value